 (d) Develop and maintain an administrative organization and governance structure to facilitate both input into policy development and effective utilization of the resources required to achieve the university's goals and mission.

 (e) Develop and maintain a system that will receive, screen and recommend for employment the most qualified personnel required to carry out the mission of the university.
 In addition, this system must assign, supervise, evaluate and promote all personnel employed by the university.

 (f) Plan and develop a process to secure and maintain the resources necessary to achieve the university's mission at the highest level of quality.
-This responsibility shall include the presentation of these needs before the board of regents, the executive office, and the legislature.
+This responsibility shall include the presentation of these needs before the Ohio department of higher education, the governor's office, and the legislature.